ZipCPU/videozip/README.md

    have the ability to accept manual control.
 Hence, a CPU can still bit-bang the port if desired.

+   Status: PASSES (Although it looks like the HDMI might require a special capability.)

 9. [I2S Audio](rtl/audio/axisi2s.v).
 I've got an audio capability I built for a SONAR test.
 I've used it, and so I know it works.
 However, I'm not (yet) certain what I'll do with it for the demo project.

+   Status: Not (yet) tested.

 10. [ZipCPU](https://github.com/ZipCPU/zipcpu): Because of course.
 As the saying goes, if all you have is a hammer, then the whole world looks like a nail.
 Any problem that cannot be accomplished in RTL may then be accomplished by the ZipCPU in software.

+    Status: PASSES.

 11. QSPI Flash controller:  This is used for both configuring the FPGA, as well as loading software onto the ZipCPU.

+    Status: PASSES

 12. DDR3 SDRAM:  My intent is to use an open source DDR3 controller, although for now the MIG DDR3 SDRAM controller works quite nicely.

+    Status: MIG DDR3 controller PASSES.
+UberDDR3, not yet tested.

 13. [SD Card](rtl/sdspi/sdio.v):  I have an
     [SDIO based controller](rtl/sdspi/sdio.v), which will replace my